All Alone (2013 film)

 All Alone is an Iranian movie released in February 2013.
 The film is about a teenage boy who lives on an island and wants to meet the president and talk about the problems that a boycott has brought to his family's life.
-The film is directed by Ehsan Abdipour, who won the best directing award for creativity and original screen play in Iran Cinema Festival, 2013.
+The film is directed by Ehsan Abdipour, who won the best directing award for creativity and original screenplay in the Iran Cinema Festival, 2013.